Brunus75/memento/flutter.md

 * Google’s Flutter SDK can now make apps for Windows too : https://9to5google.com/2020/09/23/flutter-sdk-windows-alpha/
 * Announcing Flutter 1.22 : https://medium.com/flutter/announcing-flutter-1-22-44f146009e5f
 * Guides for migrating code across a breaking change : https://flutter.dev/docs/release/breaking-changes
+* A curated list of awesome packages on pub.dev. : https://github.com/polilluminato/awesome-pubdev

 **TO READ**
 * ~ A Guide to Using Futures in Flutter for Beginners : https://medium.com/flutter-community/a-guide-to-using-futures-in-flutter-for-beginners-ebeddfbfb967